-The International Baccalaureate (IB) is a non-profit foundation active in 140 countries, offering educational programs to students age 3 to 19.
+The International Baccalaureate (IB) is a non-profit foundation active in 140 countries, offering educational programs to students ages three to 19.
 According to the IB Mission Statement, the organization strives to "develop inquiring, knowledgeable and caring young people, who help to create a better and more peaceful world through intercultural understanding and respect."
 Mock exams, which are not submitted to the organization for grading, allow students and their teachers to assess their readiness for the formal IB examinations required for an IB diploma.

 Mock Exam Structure